Skip to Main Content

 If you recognize symptoms of frostbite, immediately go indoors where it is warm.
 Try to gradually warm up and bring back feeling to the skin.
 (But avoid rubbing frostbitten skin—the friction can further damage skin cells.)

 A method dermatologists recommend is to apply a warm washcloth to the affected area to bring gradual warming.
 Follow this by immersing the affected area in warm (never hot or cold) water or simply wrapping yourself up in blankets.
-You can use your own body heat to warm your child’s skin as well.
+You can also use your body heat to warm your child’s skin.

 When should you seek medical help for frostbite?

-If you notice your skin developing a gray, white, yellow, blue or black discoloration, or if after trying to rewarm the area you do not feel sensation returning to numbed skin, seek medical attention immediately at a hospital emergency room.
+If you notice your skin developing a gray, white, yellow, blue, or black discoloration, or if you do not feel sensation returning to numbed skin after trying to rewarm the area, seek medical attention immediately at a hospital emergency room.
 In addition to being assessed for frostbite, you’ll be checked for hypothermia.
-This is a serious medical condition in which the body temperature is so low that brain function is affected, causing confusion, low energy, drowsiness, memory loss, altered speech, shivering and exhaustion.
+This is a serious medical condition in which the body temperature is so low that brain function is affected, causing confusion, low energy, drowsiness, memory loss, altered speech, shivering, and exhaustion.

 How can I prevent frostbite?

-To prevent frostbite, preparation is key before heading outdoors.
+Proper preparation is the key to preventing frostbite.
 The American Academy of Dermatology shares the following tips:

 • Cover up: Be prepared with proper winter wear.
 What you believe to be a brief time outdoors could easily turn into hours in frigid temperatures due to unforeseen events, like a car accident (or breakdown) or locking yourself out of the house.